 Very advanced Basal Cell cancers (BCCs) can be treated with Hedgehog inhibitors like Vismodegib.

-A skin check by a qualified health practitioner is important in detecting skin cancers especially, if you are in the moderate to high-risk category of potentially developing a skin cancer in your lifetime.
+A skin check by a qualified health practitioner is important in detecting skin cancers.
 Our skin cancer health practitioners are trained and experienced in the use of dermoscopy, a highly magnified tool to see deep into your skin spots.
 We offer a dignified, confidential examination of your skin where we look at all exposed areas whilst you are wearing your underwear.
 A typical examination usually takes 20 minutes but can also depend on how many moles you have.
 A thorough history is also taken at this appointment.
 This history can help us understand your potential risk of developing skin cancer.
-Usually, a once per year skin check is offered to people who are moderate to high risk, otherwise 2-3 yearly unless you are concerned about anything that you feel is suspicious and you need to see us ASAP.
+Usually, a once per year skin check is offered to people who are moderate to high risk of developing skin cancer.
+However, most people should get skin checks every 2-3 years.
+But, when in doubt, get it checked out!
+Anything that you feel is suspicious or not quite right book an appointment ASAP.

 Check out the SCAN your skin video link to see how you can take care of your skin at home.